 - Associate (School of Medicine)

-Dr Smith is Reader in Psychiatry at the University of Glasgow and Honorary Consultant Psychiatrist at NHS Greater Glasgow and Clyde.
+Daniel Smith is Professor of Psychiatry at the University of Glasgow and Honorary Consultant Psychiatrist at NHS Greater Glasgow and Clyde.
 He chairs the Scottish Mental Health Research Network's Clinical Research Group for Bipolar Disorder, acts as Medical Advisor to Bipolar Scotland, and is the academic representative on the Glasgow Psychosis Clinical Information System (PsyCIS) Steering Committee.
 His research is focused in two main areas:

 1. Bipolar Disorder:

 - Identification of genetic and non-genetic risk factors for bipolar disorder, using data from the ALSPAC 'Children of the 90's' study, the Bipolar Disorder Research Network and UK Biobank

 - Epidemiological studies in bipolar disorder, including data linkage studies assessing the relationship between educational attainment in adolescence and risk for bipolar disorder in adulthood